lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-05-05-building-a-ssg.md

 # What I'm currently using
 [A badly written bash script that depends on pup and pandoc](https://github.com/lawrencelogoh/lawrencelogoh.github.io/blob/921d8d1012f73c6298b7d5412404b0f7b2a33ed/build).

-I don't mind the pandoc dependency too much as I have it on all my systems anyway.
-But the script is really messy and I'd rather have something cleaner.
+I don’t mind the pandoc dependency too much as I have it on all my systems anyway.
+But the script is messy and I’d rather have something cleaner.

 # Why not just use "x"?